 Bad actors tie string around a tourist’s wrist or finger and braid it into a bracelet, then demand money and threaten the tourist if turned down.

-In city centers and resorts in Spain, some thieves pose as police, approach tourists and ask to see their wallets for identification purposes, the British government warns.
-If this happens to you, establish that the officers are genuine and if necessary, show some other form of ID.
+In city centers and resorts in Spain, some thieves pose as police, approach tourists and ask to see their wallets for identification, the British government warns.
+If this happens to you, establish that the officers are genuine and, if necessary, show some other form of ID.
 Genuine police officers don’t ask to see wallets or purses.

 Several people swarm you as they try to get on or off a train car and, as they push you, pick your pockets.
-Another tactic is grabbing the purse of a passenger sitting by the door and hopping off as the doors are closing.
-Find a seat away from the doors and minimize access to your pockets and purse.
+Another tactic is grabbing the purse of a passenger sitting by the door and hopping off as the doors close.
+So find a seat away from the doors and minimize access to your pockets and purse.

-Also, in many parts of Spain, rental cars carry a large sticker on the back of the vehicle, and there have been numerous reports of thieves breaking into rentals and taking all the valuables while they were parked at a scenic overlook or other tourist spot, the Overseas Security Advisory Council says.
+These thieves wave your vehicle over for assistance with a flat tire or mechanical trouble, but as you help, an accomplice makes off with possessions in your unlocked vehicle.
+Also, in many parts of Spain, rental cars carry a large sticker on the back of the vehicle, and there have been numerous reports of thieves breaking into rentals parked at scenic overlooks and other tourist spots and stealing valuables, the Overseas Security Advisory Council says.

 These aren't small-time crooks